 Managers are people who make decisions about how a business is run.
 Managers are responsible for hiring and firing staff, supervising them, and ensuring that their work is done efficiently.

-Managers must also adhere to the company’s policies and proceeded to resolve any issues that arise with employees.
+Managers must also adhere to the company’s policies and proceed to resolve any issues that arise with employees.
 This allows them to see what needs to be fixed before it becomes a major problem for the company.

 For example, senior executives are responsible for the overall operation of the organization.
 They set strategic direction and make decisions that affect the long-term success or failure of the business.
 They also evaluate and reward employees based on their performance by company policies.